eDocs Portal - General

 If you are a member of an organisation using the eDocs portal - you may continue to access the forms from your organisation's document management system.

-Is there any training material or a manual for eDocs?
+Are there any training materials available for eDocs?

 Yes.
-A list of quick reference guides and instructional videos are available in the Help Centre of the eDocs Portal.
+The training materials for users of the eDocs Portal are fully virtual and self-service.
+All training materials, including instructional videos and quick reference guides are available in the Help Centre of the eDocs Portal.

 For staff members of an organisation